cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

 #.
 We've defined the ``check_triangle`` function which has three parameters.
 It returns ``True`` if all six expressions defined inside are true, and ``False`` otherwise.
 #.
 We've used the backslash symbol ``\`` to format are code nicely.
 The backslash simply indicates that the current line is being continued on the next line.
 #.
 When we run the program, we do the check ``if __name__ == '__main__'``. ``__name__`` is an internal Python variable that allows us to tell whether the current file is being run from the command line (value ``__name__``), or is being imported by a module (the value will be the name of the module).
 Thus, with this statement we're just making sure the program is being run by the command line.
 #.
-We are using the ``argparse`` module to handle command line arguments.
-The advantage of using this module is that it generates a usage help statement for the program and enforces the correct number and type of command line arguments automatically.
+We are using the ``docopt`` module to handle command line arguments.
+The advantage of using this module is that it generates a usage help statement for the program and enforces command line arguments automatically.
+All of this is done by parsing the docstring at the top of the file.
 #.
 In the ``print`` function, we are using `Python's string formatting capabilities <https://docs.python.org/2/library/string.html#format-string-syntax>`_ to insert values into the string we are displaying.

 Installing Libraries